 Know Your Patients and Their Insurance

-Sunday November 1st kicks off the open enrollment period for the ACA marketplace plans, which goes until Tuesday December 15th.
-Given all the uncertainty in the health insurance market, some plans’ premiums are increasing.
-Despite that, people may be able to enroll in more generous or less expensive coverage than last year depending on their state and individual financial situation.
-It will pay to shop around.
-Given the time frame to enroll and the premium changes, we encourage you to contact your patients enrolled on ACA plans to be sure that they reenroll in coverage before December 15.
+Tuesday November 1st kicks off the open enrollment period for the ACA marketplace plans, which goes until January 15th in most states (it can be as early as December 15th in some states that run their own exchanges).
+While there remains a lot of uncertainty in the health insurance market, Congress has enacted some important policies during the last few years that will lower premium and out-of-pocket costs for many people seeking insurance on the ACA marketplaces.
+For many patients, it will pay to shop around.
+Given the time frame to enroll and the premium changes, we encourage you to contact your patients enrolled on ACA plans to be sure that they reenroll in coverage before the deadline in your state.

 Some additional items to consider about the ACA for your patients:

-- Even though the ACA Open Enrollment Period is over for 2020, your patient can still enroll in or change a Health Insurance Marketplace plan if they have a life event that qualifies them for a Special Enrollment Period.
+- Even though the ACA Open Enrollment Period is over for 2022, your patient can still enroll in or change a Health Insurance Marketplace plan if they have a life event that qualifies them for a Special Enrollment Period or if their household income is below 150% of the federal poverty level (FPL).
 Please see Healthcare.gov for complete details.